nix-community/crate2nix/README.md

 Currently, crate2nix is only tested with nixos-unstable (the future 19.03) since it depends on some new features and bug fixes.

+## Project Overview / Terminology

+If you want to hack on this, it is useful to know that build file generation is broken up into multiple phases:

+1. **cargo metadata**: Calling `cargo metadata` via the `cargo_metadata` crate.
+2. **indexing metadata**: Indexing the metadata by package ID to enable easy joining of "Node" and "Package" information, resulting in `metadata::IndexedMetadata`.
+3. **resolving**: Using the indexed metadata to actually resolve the dependencies and join all needed build information into `resolve::CrateDerivation`.
+4. **pre-fetching**: Pre-fetching crates.io packages to determine their sha256, see `prefetch` module.
+5. **rendering**: Rendering the data via the `build.nix.tera` template, see `render` module.

 ## Related Projects

 * [carnix](https://nest.pijul.com/pmeunier/carnix:master) is already widely used in NixOS itself, yet it failed to